ToluPaul/Nobel_prize_winners/README.md

 The analysis proves that anyone can be a winner regardless of age, gender or race.

-So do not feel left behind you can be a winner too
+So do not feel left behind you can be a winner too.